Darrin C. Milling

 - Slide: B-DB

 "The Edwards Instrument Company produces a bass trombone for each type of performer and for every musical genre.
 It's wonderful to have a manufacturer that accompanies the individual needs of musicians."

-Artists who have significantly contributed to Darrin's musical and career development include, Joe Alessi (trombone), Blair Bollinger (bass trombone), Wayne Cameron (trumpet), Randy Campora (bass trombone), Mary Lou Speaker Churchill (violin), Orlando Cole (cello), James DeSano (trombone), Glenn Dodson (trombone), John Englekes (bass trombone), Raymond Fowler (conductor), Carolyn Foulkes (trumpet), Charlotte Hellekant (mezzo-soprano), James Jenkins (tuba), Mark Lawrence (trombone), Otto-Werner Mueller (conductor), Kadie Nichols (trombone), Michael Tilson Thomas (conductor), Karen Tuttle (viola), Charles Vernon (bass trombone), Wayne Wells (trombone) and Douglas Yeo (bass trombone).
+Darrin began his musical studies at Mount Royal Elementary & Middle School #66 and Peabody Preparatory in Baltimore.
+He is a graduate of Baltimore School for the Arts where he studied with Kadie Nichols and Randy Campora.
+Later, he earned his Bachelor's Degree from The Curtis Institute of Music where he studied with Glenn Dodson and his post-graduate studies occurred at Temple University's Esther Boyer College of Music under the tutelage of Blair Bollinger.
+Artist instructors who significantly contributed to Darrin's musical and career development include Joe Alessi (trombone), Blair Bollinger (bass trombone), Wayne Cameron (trumpet), Randy Campora (bass trombone), Mary Lou Speaker Churchill (violin), Orlando Cole (cello), James DeSano (trombone), Glenn Dodson (trombone), John Englekes (bass trombone), Raymond Fowler (conductor), Carolyn Foulkes (trumpet), Charlotte Hellekant (mezzo-soprano), James Jenkins (tuba), Mark Lawrence (trombone), Otto-Werner Mueller (conductor), Kadie Nichols (trombone), Michael Tilson Thomas (conductor), Karen Tuttle (viola), Charles Vernon (bass trombone), Wayne Wells (trombone) and Douglas Yeo (bass trombone), among others.

 Latest Blog Post